Condition Analysis

 3

-- Check BMC RAD for active peregrine nesting restrictions at Crag Lough before making the journey, as April is peak nesting season.
+- Check the BMC RAD for current peregrine nesting restrictions at Crag Lough, as restrictions typically apply February through June.

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.